HinodeXRT/xrtpy/docs/about_xrt.rst

 The X-Ray Telescope
 ====================
-The X-Ray Telescope (XRT), depicted as a long linear black tube on the Hinode spacecraft (illustration at the top of the page ), is a crucial instrument for observing the solar corona's most intense regions, with temperatures ranging from 1,000,000 to 10,000,000
+The X-Ray Telescope (XRT), depicted as a long linear black tube on the Hinode spacecraft (illustration at the top of the page), is a crucial instrument for observing the solar corona's most intense regions, with temperatures ranging from 1,000,000 to 10,000,000 Kelvin.
- Kelvin.
-The image on the bellow is a synoptic composite from February 14, 2015, created using the Al-Mesh/Be-Thin/Al-Med filters.
+The image below is a synoptic composite from February 14, 2015, created using the Al-Mesh/Be-Thin/Al-Med filters.
 This method combines images taken with different filters, each set to a distinct color in the RGB color model to highlight various thermal conditions within the corona.
-For a comprehensive overview of XRT's mission and capabilities, please visit the official `xrt-cfa-harvard`_ website for mission overview information about the XRT.
+For a comprehensive overview of XRT's mission and capabilities, please visit the  official xrt-cfa-harvard_ website.

 .. tip::
    Visit the `XRT Picture of the Week`_ and the `Hinode-XRT YouTube`_ page for captivating visual content showcasing the XRT's solar observations.